Jain vegetarianism: Influence on vegetarian cuisines in India

 In India, vegetarian food is considered appropriate for everyone for all occasions.
 This makes vegetarian restaurants quite popular.
 Many vegetarian restaurants and Mishtanna sweet-shops – for example, the Ghantewala sweets of Delhi and Jamna Mithya in Sagar – are run by Jains.

 Some restaurants in India serve Jain versions of vegetarian dishes that leave out carrots, potatoes, onions and garlic.
 A few airlines serve Jain vegetarian dishes upon prior request.

-According to survey responses of Indian Jains who identified themselves as vegetarians, 92% would be unwilling to eat at a restaurant that isn't exclusively vegetarian and 89% would be unwilling to eat at the home of a friend/acquaintance who isn't a vegetarian as well.
+According to survey responses of Indian Jains who identified themselves as vegetarians, 92% would be unwilling to eat at a restaurant that is not exclusively vegetarian and 89% would be unwilling to eat at the home of a friend/acquaintance who is not a vegetarian as well.

 Historical background

 When Mahavira revived and reorganized the Jain community in the 6th century BCE, ahimsa was already an established, strictly observed rule.
 Parshvanatha, a tirthankara whom modern Western historians consider a historical figure, lived in about the 8th century BCE and founded a community to which Mahavira's parents belonged.
 Parshvanatha's followers vowed to observe ahimsa; this obligation was part of their caujjama dhamma (Fourfold Restraint).

 In the times of Mahavira and in the following centuries, Jains criticized Buddhists and followers of the Vedic religion or Hindus for negligence and inconsistency in the implementation of ahimsa.
 In particular, they strongly objected to the Vedic tradition of animal sacrifice with subsequent meat-eating, and to hunting.

 According to the famous Tamil classic, Tirukkuṛaḷ, which is also considered a Jain work by some scholars: